Buffalo Mayor Byron Brown signs controversial Council reapportionment plan into law

 The announcement pointed out that fewer than one-tenth of city's residents expressed opinions on the redistricting plan online or at a public hearing the mayor hosted at the Burchfield Penney Art Center.

-"This was not overwhelming opposition as erroneously described by some and this number of comments does not represented a 'significant' amount of Buffalo's population," the announcement declared.
+"This was not overwhelming opposition as erroneously described by some and this number of comments does not represented a 'significant' amount of Buffalo's population," the announcement said.

 Support Local Journalism